perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 Nor would right-, full-, centre- or numeric- justification help in this instance.
-What we really need is "leave-it-the-hell-alone" justification â a field specifier that lays out the data exactly as it is, leading whitespace included.
+What we really need is "leave-it-the-hell-alone" justification – a field specifier that lays out the data exactly as it is, leading whitespace included.

 And that's the purpose of a *verbatim field*.
 A verbatim single-line